MukitCSTE/UVicSENG360Labs/lab09/index.md

 Create this file, name it `vulp.c` and save it in user360's home directory **as user360, not root**.
 Compile this program as user360:

 	gcc -o vulp vulp.c

+Then you need to make the program be flagged as a setuid type program owned by root.
+To do this, do the following as user360:

+	sudo chown root vulp
+	sudo chmod 4755 vulp

+When done correctly, if you do an `ls -l` you'll see something like the following:

+	-rwsr-xr-x 1 root    user360 10096 2015-11-23 18:26 vulp

+Note that instead of a standard rwx for the owner, you have rw**s**.
+What this means is that anyone who can run this program will run with the privileges of the owner (in this case, root).
+You can run this program as user360 without having to elevate your own privileges.

 - Note: When you run vulp, make sure /tmp/XYZ already exists first, otherwise you'll get no permission as a result.
 You can create the file by doing `touch /tmp/XYZ`.